Nutrition is so important and particularly so in the first years of life.

-Seeing the advertisements, it appears that a wide range of companies is making nutritious, health-promoting baby food.
+Seeing all the baby food advertisements, it appears that a wide range of companies is making nutritious, health-promoting baby food.

-This article will first look at the negative side of commercial baby foods — firstly baby jar foods and then baby formula.
+This article will first look at the negative side of commercial baby foods.

 Following this, the article will examine some healthier options.